Cycling Zimbabwe: guide, tips and our itinerary with GPX track

 After about fifteen kilometers from the border of Espungabera (Mozambique) you can take a dirt road towards the campsite inside the protected forest of Chirinda.
 Chirinda Forest is a patch of tropical jungle (the southernmost patch of subtropical rainforest in Africa) within the mostly dry mountains of Zimbabwe, it used to be much bigger but the usual logging companies have taken over during the years.

 There is a sign pointing to the campsite, about 3 kilometers of dirt road in this dense jungle vegetation and you will reach the heart of the forest.
-The Chirinda Campsite is in a beautiful location and runt by a very kind guy, the chalet are spacious but a bit ill maintained.
-Monkeys and lots of birds around, we saw two very big hornbills.
+The Chirinda Campsite is in a beautiful location and run by a very kind guy, the chalet is spacious but a bit ill-maintained.
+Monkeys and lots of birds around, and we saw two very big hornbills.

 Sleeping here is a bit expensive, the cottage costs 40 USD (but we paid 25) and the campsite costs 10 USD each.
 There is no restaurant or food in general so stock up before you arrive.
 They are equipped with gas bottles for cooking (but they are not always full) and barbecue.